How Slack helped HubSpot scale its award-winning culture

 - Inform them of upcoming HubSpot activities

-Once you’re in, transparency – one of HubSpot’s core values – is immediately apparent.
-Got a question for co-founder Dharmesh Shah?
-No problem: send him a direct message via Slack.
-The absence of barriers between leadership and front-line employees is intentional.
-As Katie says, “Slack is a technology that helps us fill that gap, virtually and globally, to make sure we’re removing any lack of transparency throughout the organisation and delivering on our promise.”
+Once you’re in, transparency—one of HubSpot’s core values—is immediately apparent.
+Have a question for co-founder Dharmesh Shah?
+No problem: Send him a direct message via Slack.
+The absence of barriers between leadership and frontline employees is intentional.
+As Burke says, “Slack is a technology that helps us fill that gap, virtually and globally, to make sure we’re removing any lack of transparency throughout the organization and delivering on our promise.”

-HubSpot also bridges geography through global groups that connect employees via common experiences.
-HubSpot has four core employee resource groups open to anyone, from fledgling HubSpotters to executives.
-HubSpot’s Vice President of Business Operations, Ryan Ward, says those channels are “one of the big ways people can engage and feel connected, and like they can bring their whole self to work.”
+HubSpot also bridges geography through global groups that connect employees with common experiences.
+HubSpot has four core employee resource groups open to anyone, from entry-level HubSpotters to executives.
+HubSpot’s vice president of business operations, Ryan Ward, says those channels are “one of the big ways people can engage and feel connected, and like they can bring their whole self to work.”

 One of these groups, Women@HubSpot, is managed by Ashley Jeffress, who says, “Slack has been one of the best ways to actually generate this community.
 It really provides a space for everyone to share their ideas and speak their mind.”
-This year, Ashley facilitated a week of events to celebrate International Women’s Day, using Slack to rally together programme leaders and champion region-specific channels.
-“We want to ensure that everybody feels like they have the power to grow this programme, regardless of where they are.
+This year, Jeffress facilitated a week of events to celebrate International Women’s Day, using Slack to rally program leaders and champion region-specific channels.
+“We want to ensure that everybody feels like they have the power to grow this program, regardless of where they are.
 It’s wonderful to see the reach that it has without me having to physically be there.”

-Every day, the collaborative power of Slack helps HubSpot deliver its promise to provide employees with an inclusive and transparent workplace, even – and especially – as it scales.
-Diversity programming, a global buddy system and open-channel policies flatten the hierarchy and promote organisational transparency, allowing the company to retain and attract the kind of diverse talent that moves its cultural values forward.
+Each day, the collaborative power of Slack helps HubSpot deliver on its promise to provide employees with an inclusive and transparent workplace, even—and especially—as it scales.
+Diversity programming, a global buddy system and open-channel policies flatten hierarchy and promote organizational transparency, allowing the company to retain and attract the kind of diverse talent that moves its cultural values forward.

-“Our programmes are open to any and all HubSpotters, regardless of how they identify.
-So it doesn’t matter who you are, but if you want to get involved and you want to be a part of a programme, we want you there.”
+“Our programs are open to any and all HubSpotters, regardless of how they identify.
+So it doesn’t matter who you are, but if you want to get involved and you want to be a part of a program, we want you there.”

 Sales teams leverage Slack to grow their customer base

-Jeetu is responsible for driving growth outside the US, much of which depends on expertly responding to incoming enquiries.
+Mahtani is responsible for driving growth outside the U.S., and much of that growth depends on expertly fielding incoming inquiries.
 “We’re the company that basically coined the term ‘inbound,’” he says, “so globally, all our reps get inbound leads.”
-Prior to Slack, leads used to land in his team’s inboxes and sit in the system until someone could address them.
-However, if prospects don’t receive a response within a few hours, they’ll probably go elsewhere, Jeetu points out.
+Prior to Slack, leads would land in his team’s inboxes and sit in the system until someone could address them.
+But if prospects don’t receive a response within a few hours, they’ll likely move on, Mahtani points out.

-After noticing that sales reps were tediously copying and pasting data between HubSpot and Slack, product manager Jingo Mante and her team built a custom Slack integration that allows users to create new HubSpot tasks, receive notifications and search contacts straight from Slack.
-Without the constant context switching, the sales team can spend their time on more valuable activities, such as knowledge sharing.
-“Any time we win a new customer, we send a message to a Slack channel where we share details about who the customer is, why they bought and how we helped solve their pain points,” Jeetu says.
+After noticing that sales reps were tediously copying and pasting data between HubSpot and Slack, product manager Jingo Mante and her team built a custom Slack integration that allows users to create new HubSpot tasks, receive notifications, and search contacts right from Slack.
+Without the constant context-switching, the sales team can spend their time on more valuable activities, like knowledge sharing.
+“Anytime we win a new customer, we send a message to a Slack channel where we share details about who the customer is, why they bought and how we helped solve their pain points,” Mahtani says.
 “Those learnings have been really important for all of our sales reps globally.”

 Sifting through the noise to solve customer issues faster

-HubSpot has untangled things by utilising Slack integrations and channels.
-When someone is mentioned in a Jira ticket, it will appear in that person’s Slack channel.
-Ryan explains, “The point there was to try and help our project managers and engineers sift through some of the noise to make sure they’re aware of and responding to the most urgent customer issues.”
+HubSpot has untangled things by utilizing Slack integrations and channels.
+When someone is mentioned on a Jira ticket, it will show up in that person’s Slack channel.
+Ward explains, “The point there was to try and help our project managers and engineers sift through some of the noise to make sure they’re aware of and responding to the most urgent customer issues.”

-When it comes to customer service, HubSpot’s System Operations Manager Andrew Meinert and his team use the native Twitter integration to monitor the @hubspot support handle, which posts into the Twitter support room.
-Then they use Slack to organise and prioritise.
-“A bot deletes the post, then reposts the same content with a claim button,” says Andrew.
-With clear visibility over the project and who’s covering it, everyone can move on to the next issue with peace of mind.
+When it comes to customer service, HubSpot’s system operations manager, Andrew Meinert, and his team use the native Twitter integration to monitor the @hubspot support handle, which posts into the Twitter support room.
+Then they use Slack to organize and prioritize.
+“A bot deletes the post, then reposts the same content with a claim button,” says Meinert.
+With clear visibility on the project and who’s covering it, everyone can move on to the next issue with peace of mind.
 “It helps with coordination and being more responsive to our customers,” he says.

-Removing those mundane tasks is one of many ways HubSpot creates a workplace where employees are excited to come to work.
-It’s that attention to detail, along with tools such as Slack, that enables the marketing leader to deliver its promise to provide an inclusive, transparent and diverse workplace, where all 2,500 HubSpotters can do their best work.
+Removing those mundane tasks is one of many ways HubSpot creates a workplace where employees are excited to show up.
+It’s that attention to detail and tools like Slack that enable the marketing leader to deliver on its promise to provide an inclusive, transparent and diverse workplace, where all 2,500 HubSpotters can do their best work.